 Future work should:

 \begin{enumerate} \item Test the generality of our results by exploring data from different domains (e.g.~audio) or modalities (e.g., EEG, CT), and different representations, like learned filters from other contemporary ML models. \item Improve the testing procedure by incorporating multiple test statistics, or by changing the test statistic used to produce more precisely specified best-fit parameters.
 Reasonable alternatives include the Anderson-Darling statistic, or the model likelihood.
 We did not adopt the likelihood in this study since its sampling distribution is unknown.
-Even if the range of plausible parameters remains large, improving the stability of best fit parameters could allow investigations into the relationship between coefficient type and typical distribution.
-For instance, how do the likelihood maximizing parameters vary as the frequency of the filter varies? \item Since it is likely that most applied studies who adopt this prior family will not fully resolve the parameters, future work should address the stability of posterior inference to model misspecification, both within and outside the family of priors. \item Finally, we have only loosely tested the independence assumption.
-Future work should test the independence assumption within-block in addition to the assumption across blocks. \end{enumerate}
+Even if the range of plausible parameters remains large, improving the stability of best-fit parameters could allow investigations into the relationship between coefficient type and typical distribution.
+For instance, how do the likelihood-maximizing parameters vary as the frequency of the filter varies? \item Address the stability of posterior inference to model misspecification, both within and outside the family of priors, since it is likely that most applied studies that adopt this prior family will not fully resolve the parameters. \item Test the independence assumption more comprehensively, both within-block in addition to across blocks. \end{enumerate}